 You may also blend the tomato mixture in a blender, but use extreme caution when blending hot items, as trapped steam can blow off the lid.
 Vinaigrette can be made up to 4 days in advance -- store refrigerated in an airtight container and let warm up slightly so it's pourable before using.

-For the salad: Place potatoes in a medium saucepan and cover with water.
+To Cook The Potatoes: Place potatoes in a medium saucepan and cover with water.
 Bring to a boil over high heat then reduce to a simmer.
 Cook until potatoes are knife tender, about 15 minutes.
 Drain let cool slightly then halve.

-Meanwhile, heat the grill to medium high (about 400°F).
+To Grill The Steaks: Meanwhile, heat the grill to medium high (about 400°F).
 Meanwhile, drizzle the steaks on all sides with a little oil, generously season with salt and pepper, and let come to room temperature while the grill is heating.
 Grill the steaks uncovered for 5 minutes per side for medium.
 Remove from the grill and let rest for 5 to 10 minutes.
 Cut into large dice and set aside.

 Potatoes can be cooked and halved up to two days ahead of time.

-Combine the reserved steak, bell pepper, tomato, remaining 1 tablespoon of herbs (if using), celery, celery leaves, and scallions in a large, nonreactive mixing bowl.
+To Finish Making The Salad: Combine the reserved steak, bell pepper, tomato, remaining 1 tablespoon of herbs (if using), celery, celery leaves, and scallions in a large, nonreactive mixing bowl.
 Halve the potatoes and add to the bowl.
 Toss with about 1/4 cup of the vinaigrette and season with salt and pepper as needed.
 Taste and add more salt, pepper, or vinaigrette, as desired.
 Serve immediately.